patrickpissurno/vredis/README.md

 ## Contributors

 - [Patrick Pissurno](https://github.com/patrickpissurno) - creator and maintainer
+- [JalonSolov](https://github.com/JalonSolov) - ported to the latest V version
+- [Delyan Angelov](https://github.com/spytheman) - fixed the new CI

 ## License

 MIT License

-Copyright (c) 2020 Patrick Pissurno
+Copyright (c) 2020-2021 Patrick Pissurno

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal